-or local government, rather than a private company, suit potentially may be brought under Title II of the ADA, rather than Title III.37 Title II provides that no person with a qualified disability shall "be excluded from participation in or be denied the benefits of the services, programs, or activities of a public entity, or be subjected to discrimination by any such entity."38 To state a claim under Title II, a plaintiff must establish: (1) that the plaintiff is a "qualified individual with
+fied disability shall "be excluded from participation in or be denied the benefits of the services, programs, or activities of a public entity, or be subjected to discrimination by any such entity."
+To state a claim under Title II, a plaintiff must

-$^{\bf 38}$ 42 U.S.C.A. \S 12132.
+42 U.S.C.A. § 12132.
 Pursuant to implementing regulations, public entities are prohibited from "providing any aid, benefit, or service" that "afford[s] a qualified individual with a disability an opportunity to participate in or benefit from the aid, benefit, or service that is not equal to that afforded others."
 28 C.F.R. § 35.130(b)(1)(ii).
 They must also "make reasonable modifications in policies, practices, or procedures when the modifications are necessary to avoid discrimination on the basis of disability, unless the public entity can demonstrate that making the modifications would fundamentally alter the nature of the service, program, or activity."
 Id. § 35.130(b)(7).
 Public entities are further required to "take appropriate steps to ensure that communications with applicants, participants, members of the public, and companions with disabilities are as effective as communications with others."
 Id. § 35.160(a)(1).
-To accomplish this result, they are required to "furnish appropriate auxiliary aids and services where necessary to afford individuals with disabilities . . . an equal opportunity to participate in, and enjoy the benefits of, a service, program, or activity of a public entity."
+To accomplish this result, they are obligated to "furnish appropriate auxiliary aids and services where necessary to afford individuals with disabilities . . . an equal opportunity to participate in, and enjoy the benefits of, a service, program, or activity of a public entity."
 Id. § 35.160(b)(1).

-37See, e.g., Price v.
-City of Ocala, 375 F. Supp.
-3d 1264, 1270-71, 1273-77 (M.D.
+1273-77 (M.D.
 Fla.
-2019) (holding that Title II "undoubtedly applies to websites . . . ," but lamenting the lack of guidance from the U.S. Department of Justice "about what a government entity must do to make its website ADA compliant" and dismissing the suit of a blind Florida resident, alleging that a city's website was incompatible with his screen reader software, for lack of Article III standing, in a suit brought under Title II of the ADA and section 504 of the Rehabilitation Act); see also Price v.
-Town of Longboat Key, Case No. 8:19-cv-00591-T-02AAS, 2019 WL 2173834, at 3-6 (M.D.
+2019) (holding that Title II "undoubtedly applies to websites . . . ," but lamenting the lack of guidance from the U.S. Department of Justice "about what a government entity must do to make its website ADA compliant" and dismissing the suit of a blind Florida resident, alleging that a city's website was incompatible with his screen reader software, for lack of Article III standing, in a suit brought under Title II of the ADA and section 504 of the Rehabilitation Act); see also National Ass'n of the Deaf v.
+Florida, 980 F.3d 763, 770-76 (11th Cir.
+2020) (holding that Congress abrogated state sovereign immunity for claims under Title II, in a suit alleging that the state of Florida violated Title II of the ADA by failing to provide closed captioning for live and archived videos streamed or otherwise made accessible via its website); Price v.
+Town of Longboat Key, Case No. 8:19-cv-00591-T-02AAS, 2019 WL 2173834, at \3-6 (M.D.
 Fla.
-May 20, 2019) (dismissing plaintiff's ADA Title II and Rehabilitation Act website accessibility claims for lack of Article III standing and failure to state a claim where the plaintiff was not a town resident and did not allege concrete plans to move there or even visit and where the town, in response to plaintiff's request, adjusted its website to accommodate screen reader software and provided additionally provided the requested documents via a thumb drive and, thereafter, plaintiff did not allege that he sought further accommodation); Open Access for All, Inc. v.
-Town of Juno Beach, Florida, 2019 WL 3425090 (S.D.
+May 20, 2019) (dismissing plaintiff's ADA Title II and Rehabilitation Act website accessibility claims for lack of Article III standing and failure to state a claim where the plaintiff was not a town resident and did not allege concrete plans to move there or even visit, and where the town, in response to plaintiff's request, adjusted its website to accommodate screen reader software and additionally provided the requested documents via a thumb drive and, thereafter, plaintiff did not allege that he sought further accommodation); Open Access for All, Inc. v.
+Town of Juno Beach, Florida, Case No. 9:19-CV-805-18 ROSENBERG/REINHART, 2019 WL 3425090 (S.D.
 Fla.
-June 30, 2019) (applying Price v.
+July 30, 2019) (applying Price v.
 City of Ocala's analysis of Article III standing in an ADA Title II (and Rehabilitation Act) website accessibility case and holding that the plaintiffs had standing where the individually named plaintiff had concrete plans to move from Miami, was seriously considering Juno Beach as a possible new home, and needed access to information about living in Juno Beach, which was on the city's website but allegedly not accessible to him).